 Whether or not his spirit had left him, the will to perform certainly had.
 Lying on the stage, he urged concert-goers to cheer and call the band back out when he roused from his stupor.
 The band, not wanting to deny their fans a show, begrudgingly came back out.
 Their return was short-lived, however, as just a few songs later, Morrison, like a man possessed, began to hammer the base of his microphone stand into the stage itself.
 He rained blows down until the boards gave way, and the mic and stand disappeared from his hands for what would be the last time.

 Immediately afterward, the other three members voted unanimously to end their live performances, feeling that it was wrong to promise their fans a product that they could not produce.
 Morrison finished the overdubs for L.A.
 Woman and retreated to Paris to write and escape the temptations that so easily ensnared him.
 In a very real way, Morrison had closed the book on his live performance career by breaking on through to the other side, though not in a way his younger self would have imagined outside the worst of bad trips.
 Morrison was dead less than a year later, and any hopes of a reunion were gone along with him.

-America in the sixties rode a wave of budding idealism, breaking down social and sexual taboos in an attempt to be free.
+America in the 1960s rode a wave of budding idealism, breaking down social and sexual taboos in an attempt to be free.
 Unfortunately for many, that freedom was over-used and abused, and many of the brightest from that generation fell victim to the many forms of self-destruction that arise when limitations are discarded.
 The Doors had ridden the crest of that wave as well as any band, and like all waves, crashed into the shore and dispersed back to the sea.

 [Originally published 12/12/16]